symbol/symbol-docs/source/guidelines/sdk-development.rst

 Reactive
 ========

-NEM2-SDK uses ReactiveX Library intensely.
+|sdk| uses ReactiveX Library intensely.

-- **Functional**: Developers can avoid complex stateful programs using clean input/output functions over observable streams.
+* **Functional**: Developers can avoid complex stateful programs using clean input/output functions over observable streams.
-- **Less is more**: ReactiveX's operators often reduce what was once an elaborate challenge into a few lines of code.
+* **Less is more**: ReactiveX's operators often reduce what was once an elaborate challenge into a few lines of code.
-- **Async error handling**: Traditional try/catch is weak for error handling in asynchronous computations, but ReactiveX will offer developers the proper tools to handle errors.
+* **Async error handling**: Traditional try/catch is weak for error handling in asynchronous computations, but ReactiveX will offer developers the proper tools to handle errors.
-- **Concurrency**: Observables and Schedulers in ReactiveX allow the programmer to abstract away low-level threading, synchronization, and concurrency issues.
+* **Concurrency**: Observables and Schedulers in ReactiveX allow the programmer to abstract away low-level threading, synchronization, and concurrency issues.
-- **Frontend**: Manipulation of UI events and API responses on the Web using RxJS.
+* **Frontend**: Manipulation of UI events and API responses on the Web using RxJS.
-- **Backend**: Embrace ReactiveX's asynchronicity, enabling concurrency and implementation independence.
+* **Backend**: Embrace ReactiveX's asynchronicity, enabling concurrency and implementation independence.

 .. note:: In case you are not familiar with ReactiveX and you still have to deliver something fast, you can convert an observable to Promise/Future by reviewing this |rp-promise-example|.
 However, **we encourage you to learn ReactiveX**.

-- |rxjsinaction|
+* |rxjsinaction|
-- |frp|
+* |frp|
-- |learnrxjs|
+* |learnrxjs|
-- |rp-wiki|
+* |rp-wiki|
-- |op-wiki|
+* |op-wiki|
-- |reactivex|
+* |reactivex|

 .. |reactivex| raw:: html